-Water quality monitoring conducted by Kamman Hydrology & Engineering pre- and post-levee removal showed that salinities increased not only within the former pastures, but within Lagunitas Creek, as well.
-Average salinity in Lagunitas Creek increased immediately after final removal of the East Pasture levees on October 25, although the West Pasture levee removal and Olema Marsh restoration compnents completed two weeks earlier appeared to have no immediate discernable effect on Lagunitas Creek salinity (KHE 2009a).
+Water guality monitoring conducted by Kamman Hydrology & Engineering pre- and post-levee removal showed that salinities increased not only within the former pastures, but within Lagunitas Creek, as well.
+Average salinity in Lagunitas Creek increased immediately after final removal of the East Pasture levees on October 25, 2008, although the West Pasture levee removal and Olema Marsh restoration components completed two weeks earlier appeared to have no immediate discernible effect on Lagunitas Creek salinity (KHE 2009a).
 In general, average salinity, if not maximum salinity, increased along the entire portion of Lagunitas Creek within and upstream of the Project Area, although salinity levels and the absolute magnitude of the change decreased with distance upstream from the downstream boundary of the Project Area (KHE 2009a).
-At this furthest downstream location (former North Levee), the maximum salinity remained the same immediately post-restoration, but average salinity increased, because there was an upward shift in the lower limit of salinity, with the range increasing from between 10 and 32 psu immediately pre-restoration to between 18 and 34 psu immediately after restoration (KHE 2009a).
-While the range of salinity variations in 2009 remained comparable to immediate post-levee breach conditions in 2008, the amplitude in salinities was more compressed in 2009, ranging only from approximately 22 to 35 ppt (KHE 2010a).
+At this furthest downstream location (former North Levee), the maximum salinity remained the same immediately post-restoration, but average salinity increased, because there was an upward shift in the lower limit of salinity, with the range increasing from between 10 and 32 practical salinity units (psu; psu~=ppt) immediately pre-restoration to between 18 and 34 psu immediately after restoration (KHE 2009a).
+While the range of salinity variations in 2009 remained comparable to immediate post-levee breach conditions in 2008, the amplitude in salinities was more compressed in 2009, ranging only from approximately 22 to 35 psu (KHE 2010a).

 Salinities increased in the Project Area primarily in response to the reintroduction of tidal action.
-However, results definitely reflect the strong influence of intraannual and interannual climatic patterns.
-In 2008-2009, the dry weather and unusual precipitation patterns led to a much higher average salinity in the Project Area (17.1 ppt) than in 2009-2010 (10.6 ppt), when rainfall was higher and more evenly distributed, with at least 50% of the sampling events last year occurring during a rainfall event.
+However, results definitely reflect the strong influence of intra-annual and inter-annual climatic patterns.
+In 2008-2009, the dry weather and unusual precipitation patterns led to a much higher average salinity in the Project Area (17.1 ppt) than in 2009-2010 (10.6 ppt) or in 2010-2011 (9.43 ppt), when rainfall was higher and more evenly distributed.
 In comparison, average salinities prior to restoration were only slightly lower (6.9 ppt).

-The strong influence of dry weather during the first year of restoration can be seen in the change in salinities within Reference Areas.
+The strong influence of dry weather during the first year of restoration can be seen in a similar pattern of salinity changes within Reference Areas.
 For the four-year period prior to restoration, the median salinity within Reference Areas was 25.5 ppt.
-Median salinities in Reference Areas actually decreased between Pre-Restoration and Passive Restoration (median=19.3 ppt) sampling periods, but, in 2008-2009, they climbed 20% to 30.7 ppt (Mood Median Test, n=835, df=3, Chi Square=25.6, P<0.0001).
-In Year 2, salinities in Reference Areas dropped back down to a median of 21.0 ppt.
-Average salinities in Reference Areas during these sampling periods were 20.4 \pm 1.2 (SE) ppt (Passive Restoration); 29.3 \pm 1.0 (SE) ppt (Year 1-Full Restoration); and 19.1 \pm 1.5 (SE) ppt (Year 2-Full Restoration).
+Median salinities in Reference Areas actually decreased between Pre-Restoration and Passive Restoration (median=19.3 ppt) sampling periods, but, in 2008-2009, they climbed 20% to 30.7 ppt (Mood Median Test, df=4, Chi Square=35.0, P<0.0001).
+In Year 2, salinities in Reference Areas dropped back down to a median of 21.0 ppt and, in Year 3, dropped even further to a median of 18.7 ppt.
+Average salinities in Reference Areas during these sampling periods were 22.0 ± 0.7 (SE) ppt (Pre-Restoration); 20.4 ± 1.2 (SE) ppt (Passive Restoration); 29.3 ± 1.0 (SE) ppt (Year 1-Full Restoration); 19.1 ± 1.5 (SE) ppt (Year 2-Full Restoration), and 17.6 ± 1.2 (SE) ppt (Year 3-Full Restoration).

-While one of the Reference Areas is adjacent to the Project Area and could have been affected by changes in tidal prism and salinity dynamics in the southern portion of the watershed, the other
+While one of the Reference Areas is adjacent to the Project Area and could have been affected by changes in tidal prism and salinity dynamics in the southern portion of the watershed, the other Reference Areas sampled following restoration are either at the opposite end of the estuary near the estuary's mouth or in a completely different watershed and were unlikely to have been substantially affected by restoration activities.